aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/gridwebbean/_index.md

 ```

-the maximum display row index(zero based) of the web sheet.
+Gets the maximum display row index(zero based) of the web sheet.
 The control uses the greater value of MaxRow and sheet data's max row.

 ```
 // Creates a 4x4 "display window".